CopperSpice API 2.0.0

 virtual

-Destroys the QProcess object.
-This method will not return until the process is terminated.
+Destroys this QProcess.
+This method will not return until the task is terminated.

 Method Documentation